Tarsiciosh/EssentialFeed/NOTES.md

 - make localFeedLoader be a lazy var so it can be reference from the function [validate feed cache on entering background]
-[move HTTPClientStub to a shared scope in a separate file]
+[move HTTPClientStub to a shared scope in a separate file] [move InMemoryFeedStore to a shared scope in a separate file]
 ```